einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 title: Lecture notes of LSTM's Inventor Sepp Hochreiter
 description: "LSTM"
 tags: [NN, Deep Learning, LSTM]
-categories: [Machine Learning, Machine Learning Basic, Deep Learning]
+categories: [Machine Learning, Machine Learning Basic, Deep Learning,Research&Study]
 ---

 Sepp Hochreiter was graduated from Technische Universität München, LSTM was invented when he was in TU and now he is the head of [Institute of Bioinformatics, Johannes Kepler University Linz](http://www.bioinf.jku.at/).